 Speaking of crowds, if you go during the cherry blossoms, be prepared to stand with thousands of other people gawking at the beauty of the pink and white flowers.
 The trees were a gift from Japan and it’s estimated that a million people flood the city during peak bloom, which usually happens in early April but is very dependent on the weather.
 My secret to enjoying the cherry blossoms is to get up before sunrise and go see them just as the morning sun hits.
 The only other people out there will be photographers and joggers.

 If you’re staying in Alexandria, a stroll through Old Town is beautiful.
 There are cobblestone streets and a big waterfront, where you’ll likely catch some street performers down by the docks.
 Pop’s Ice Cream Parlor on King Street is where I usually went to get a cone while wandering around.
-Don’t miss the ghost tour – it is so creepy.
+Don’t miss the ghost tour – it is so creepy and cool.
 The tour company suggests ages 9+ would like it.
-Tickets are $15/adults, $10/kids.

 A secret place that hardly any tourists know about is Gravelly Point park on the George Washington Parkway heading from Alexandria into DC.
 It’s a great place to throw a ball around, have a picnic, or take a ride the Mount Vernon bike trail.
 But the coolest part is that the park sits on the path of almost all airplanes flying in and out of Reagan National Airport, which means that if the wind is right, you’ll get to see a plane landing right over your head.
 Take a blanket, lay on your back, and get ready to be wow’d

 Other neat things are tours of the U.S. Capitol and tickets to the White House.
 This is where your Member of Congress comes in handy.
 You have to request the White House through your Congressional representative and can also ask for a tour of the U.S. Capitol.
 Or you can go through the Capitol Visitors Center.
-Reservations are recommended but not required.
+Reservations are recommended.

 While you’re at the National Mall, be sure to stop into the U.S. Botanic Gardens.
 They are gorgeous and really fun to explore with kids as the rooms mimic different climates and environments.
 And it’s free!